DoD-Platform-One/bigbang/README.md

 ## Release Schedule

 - Big Bang releases adopt a standardized versioning based on and loosely following the [Semantic Versioning 2.0.0 guidelines](https://semver.org/spec/v2.0.0.html) (major.minor.patch).
-These releases are not based on a fixed schedule and instead the specifics in the following scheme.
+These releases are not based on a fixed schedule and instead, follow the specifics in the following scheme:

 ### Patch Version